Orange-OpenSource/a11y-guidelines/src/en/editorial-content/word/index.md

 ---
-title: "Creating accessible Word documents"
+title: "Create an accessible Word document"
 ---

-# Creating accessible Word documents
+# Create an accessible Word document

 This part describes how to make your Word documents accessible to everyone, including assistive technology users.